 Career decisions after a serious injury

 Some nursing injuries are singular events that heal fully and leave no lasting limits.
 Others change the trajectory.
-If you are facing a second back surgery, a permanent disability rating, or an honest assessment from your surgeon that your previous bedside role is no longer safe for you, that is a real and difficult position — but it is not the end of your career in healthcare.
+If you are facing a second back surgery, a permanent disability rating, or an honest assessment from your surgeon that your previous bedside role is no longer safe for you, that is a real and difficult position – it does not have to end your career in healthcare.

 Nurses with physical limitations have transitioned successfully into: